tumblr/docs/npf-spec.md

 In addition to the inline link format, there is a standalone Link content block, which contains metadata about the link.

 All `link` type blocks must have at least a `url` field. `title`, `description`, `author`, `site_name`, and `poster` are all optional, depending on their availability.
+If only a `url` is given with no other fields, we will attempt to fetch that link's OpenGraph data during post creation, which may populate the other fields.
 The `title`, `description`, `author`, and `site_name` fields are limited to 140 characters when fetching a link's OpenGraph data server-side.
 The `site_name` field will either have the site name pulled from OpenGraph data or will have the host name as depicted in the example response below.
 A `display_url` field is given for display only.
 The `poster` field is expected to be an array of image MediaObjects with alternate sizes.

 Property | Type | Required | Description
 -------- | ---- | -------- | -----------